 Gillian is an internationally recognised employment law specialist with a pragmatic approach that is highly valued by clients.
 Gillian is passionate about the future of work and the challenges organisations face both locally and globally.
 Gillian specialises in risk management in business arising from people.
 She is regularly sought as a thought leader on the future of work and complex pieces of legislation such as the Holidays Act and strategic Industrial Relations advice.

 In February 2015 we ran the inaugural Payroll Game Changer Conference.
 People outside of payroll may think all we do is push a magic button, but we wanted to provide a conference for those who want to move to being a business partner with their business, and who want to grow their payroll career and find ways to deliver payroll differently.
 We had a fantastic response to the first conference!

 In 2016 we looked at the changes we are seeing in payroll as a result of the introduction of Workday, smaller companies being bought by large international organisations, the threat of outsourcing still looming and the greater need for compliance.

 For 2017 we focused on new ideas on how you create payroll efficiency and ensure you are meeting compliance standards.
 We also explored some out of the box ideas about how payroll can be delivered differently.

-In September 2018 we are running the Payroll Excellence Conference to explore how you can deliver more effectively.
+In September 2018 we ran the Payroll Excellence Conference in Wellington to explore how you can deliver more effectively.